sermojohn/go-graphql-client/README.md

 // If this function is empty, or returns nil, the error is ignored
 // If returns error, the websocket connection will be terminated client.OnError(onError func(sc *SubscriptionClient, err error) error)

+// OnConnectionAlive event is triggered when the websocket receive a connection alive message (differs per protocol) client.OnConnectionAlive(fn func())

+// OnSubscriptionComplete event is triggered when the subscription receives a terminated message from the server client.OnSubscriptionComplete(fn func(sub Subscription))
 ```

 #### Custom HTTP Client